harrelfe/blogdown/content/post/journey.md

 Frequentism is about the data generating process.
 Bayes is about the θ generating process.

 A p-value cannot be computed unless you know how data come to be: the complete experiemental design, that the design was faithfully executed without exception, and fully how data can be regenerated for infinitely many replications (the sampling scheme).

+Any frequentist criticizing the Bayesian paradigm for requiring one to choose a prior distribution must recognize that she has a possibly more daunting task: to completely specify the experimental design and sampling scheme that were **actually used** and would be infinitely replicated to allow the p-value to be computed.
 </small>
 <hr>
 <small>